 Note: Better Impact accounts must be configured to be visible/searchable by the Public.
 If you recruit from the general public, please contact the Enterprise Administrator to ensure your account is set up accordingly.

-Classifications – (not generally used at UCalgary) are used to match potential volunteers to the department’s activities that meet their interests and availability.
+Classifications – (not commonly utilized byUCalgary) are used to match potential volunteers to the department’s activities that meet their interests and availability.
 If a different Activity Classification is required than what is already available, contact the System Administrator at ucvolunt@ucalgary.ca to have it created.

 Activity – should reflect the Activity Reporting Group previously selected.
 Select all that apply.